 At one of the premier aviation museums on the US East Coast, the Cradle of Aviation Museum (COAM) of Garden City, NY, is nearing the finish line of their project to build a replica of a Fokker D.VII, one of the most capable fighter aircraft of the First World War.
-Designed by German designer Reinhold Platz, working for Anthony Fokker, a Dutch national who established his business in Germany, the D.VII was the culmination of the fighter designs of the Fokker Flugzeugwerke based in Schwerin, and many WWI aviation historians have touted it to be the best fighter to see combat with the German Luftstreitkräfte (Combat Air Forces).
+Designed by German designer Reinhold Platz, working for Anthony Fokker, a Dutch national who established his business in Germany, the D.VII was the culmination of the fighter designs of the Fokker Flugzeugwerke based in Schwerin, and many WWI aviation historians have touted it to be the best fighter to see combat with the German Luftstreitkräfte (Air Service).
 This point is underscored not only by its combat performance but by the fact that it was the only aircraft to be mentioned in particular among the aircraft ordered for immediate surrender following Germany’s signature on the Armistice that ended the First World War.

 By the end of 1918, the Fokker D.VII would also serve the victors of the conflict as part of the war reparations Germany was forced to pay after the Armistice and the ratification of the Treaty of Versailles.
 The United States Army Air Service and Marine Corps would bring a combined total of 142 D.VIIs back to the United States, and not only flew them in flight evaluations tests at airfields such as McCook Field in Dayton, OH, but would even deploy them in operational units both in the United States and in the occupied Rhineland.